-The base investment equals the amount of the actual investment made and expended in Mississippi and includes purchases of goods and services from Mississippi vendors, as defined under "Definitions", housing, housing allowances, food, rental of equipment, dry cleaning, per diem and anything else that the MPPC spends in Mississippi that is related to production or post production.
+The base investment equals the amount of the actual investment made and expended in Mississippi and includes purchases of goods and services from Mississippi vendors, as defined under "Definitions", housing, housing allowances, food, rental of equipment, dry cleaning, per diem and anything else that the MPPC spends in Mississippi that is related to the production or post-production.
 Only the expenses incurred and paid for after the MDA certification date are considered for the rebate.

-Some expenses that do not qualify as base investment include:
+Expenses that do not qualify as base investment include, but are not limited to: